ory/sdk/clients/client/go/docs/IdentityWithCredentialsOidcConfig.md

 NewIdentityWithCredentialsOidcConfigWithDefaults instantiates a new IdentityWithCredentialsOidcConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetConfig

-`func (o *IdentityWithCredentialsOidcConfig) GetConfig() IdentityWithCredentialsPasswordConfig`

-GetConfig returns the Config field if non-nil, zero value otherwise.

-### GetConfigOk

-`func (o *IdentityWithCredentialsOidcConfig) GetConfigOk() (*IdentityWithCredentialsPasswordConfig, bool)`

-GetConfigOk returns a tuple with the Config field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConfig

-`func (o *IdentityWithCredentialsOidcConfig) SetConfig(v IdentityWithCredentialsPasswordConfig)`

-SetConfig sets Config field to given value.

-### HasConfig

-`func (o *IdentityWithCredentialsOidcConfig) HasConfig() bool`

-HasConfig returns a boolean if a field has been set.

 ### GetProviders